lamba-simran/Personalization-Theory-Recommender-Systems-Project/part2/README.md

 ```

 The main intuition behind this was to try and provide more recommended items in conjunction with LSH recommendations.
-For instance, let’s say that a particular user was recommended Item1, Item2 and Item3, (where Item3 is not a particularly accurate recommendation, and has a predicted average rating less than a certain threshold) by the LSH model, while the item set {Item1, Item2, Item42, Item52} has the desired minimum support and confidence levels, then we can replace Item3 with Item42 or Item 52; while increasing the accuracy and maintaining the coverage.
+For instance, let’s say that a particular user was recommended Item1, Item2 and Item3, (where Item3 is not a particularly accurate recommendation, and has a predicted average rating less than a certain threshold) by the LSH model, while the item set {Item1, Item2, Item42, Item52} has the desired minimum support and confidence levels, then we can replace Item3 with Item42 or Item 52; while increasing the accuracy and maintaining the coverage, while increasing novelty.
 We realized that we may not find too many such instances, but wanted to executre nonetheless.

 The plan was to run all the recommendations for all the Users by the frequent item sets obtained from the FPM implementation with minimum support ranging close to 5 transactions and confidence close to 0.1.
 However, we were only able to implement FPM and unable to create a hybrid model.
 We believe that using a hybrid approach, we would have improved the total accuracy of the model.